DavidFidge/WaveFunctionCollapse/README.md

 FlipVertically: as per flip horizontally but vertically instead.
 Using both FlipHorizontally and FlipVertically will give you 4 new tiles - one flipped horizontally, one flipped vertically and one flipped horizontally then vertically.

 Weight: The weight is the chance of the tile being chosen from the list of valid tiles.
+Also used for reducing entropy when one of the "Weights" heuristics is being used.

 Adapters: The adapters define the allowed connection to other tiles.
 Each direction must be specified in the order of up, right, down, left.
 It can be any string whatsoever, however the order of the string is important.
 The ordering is clockwise starting from the north side of the tile.
 So for example a tile defined as "AB,AB,AB,AB" cannot join on itself.
 It must be defined as "AB,AB,BA,BA" - a visualisation of the ordering is below: